opencord/platform-install/README.md

 ```

 This will destroy all the docker containers created, and delete the
 `~/cord_profile` directory.
+Note that you must run the
+`teardown-playbook.yml` using the same inventory file it was created with,
+otherwise rogue docker containers may still be running after the teardown.

-You can then re-run, or run a different profile.
+You can then make chnages to code and re-run the same or a different profile.

 ### Creating a new CORD profile